Introduction

 I have been fascinated by fractals (and fractal art) for many years.
 I remember looking at an oak tree (most natural things are fractal in nature) being fascinated about the way its fractal properties function to make it a unique individual oak tree, different from every other oak tree in the world, yet, at the same time, obviously an oak tree.

-Where-as design can be done by committee, and often is (for fine jewelry, and most watches currently), the fine art process is done by an individual.
+Where-as design can be done by committee, and often is (for fine jewellery, and most watches currently), the fine art process is fundamentally done by an individual.
 While there have been some famous art collaborations, fine art is very much a personal exploration and expression.

 Pieces of fine art are also fundamentally unique, unlike most design work (even before mass-production).
 Some artists do sell limited-edition prints of some of their work, but that doesn’t change the fact that a copy of the Mona Lisa can never be the Mona Lisa, even if it were such a good copy that most people looking at it could not distinguish between the two.
 Creation is very different from copying.